jrburke/module/docs/api.md

 * Hmm, will AMD-style loader plugins really work with existing ModuleLoader API?
 AMD plugin load() method right now allows fetching some dependencies to finish loading of the resource.
 These can get associated with the load for that resource, to allow cycle breaking, in AMD systems.
 Does that hold together here?

-* Phantom insertion breaks debugging, look int sourceURL for it, probably hard to do for inlined modules.
-It is a proof of concept anyway for a language capability.

 * Store exportFromLocal factory in a special slot instead of using a special name.

 * Generate useful errors with codes that can be looked up for fix advice.